-Coronary artery disease develops when the major blood vessels that supply your heart with blood, oxygen and nutrients (coronary arteries) become damaged or diseased.
-Cholesterol-containing deposits (plaque) in your arteries and inflammation are usually to blame for coronary artery disease.
+Coronary artery disease is a common heart condition.
+The major blood vessels that supply the heart (coronary arteries) struggle to send enough blood, oxygen and nutrients to the heart muscle.
+Cholesterol deposits (plaques) in the heart arteries and inflammation are usually the cause of coronary artery disease.

-- Shortness of breath.
-If your heart can't pump enough blood to meet your body's needs, you may develop shortness of breath or extreme fatigue with exertion.
+- Fatigue.
+If the heart can't pump enough blood to meet your body's needs, you may feel unusually tired.

 When to see a doctor

-If you suspect you're having a heart attack, immediately call 911 or your local emergency number.
+If you think you're having a heart attack, immediately call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Drive yourself only as a last option.

 - High blood pressure

 - Age.
-Simply getting older increases your risk of damaged and narrowed arteries.
+Getting older increases the risk of damaged and narrowed arteries.

 - Sex.
 Men are generally at greater risk of coronary artery disease.
 However, the risk for women increases after menopause.

 - Smoking.
+If you smoke, quit.
+Smoking is bad for heart health.
 People who smoke have a significantly increased risk of heart disease.
-Exposing others to your secondhand smoke also increases their risk of coronary artery disease.
+Breathing in secondhand smoke also increases the risk.

 - Unhealthy diet.
-Eating too much food that has high amounts of saturated fat, trans fat, salt and sugar can increase your risk of coronary artery disease.
+Eating foods with a lot of saturated fat, trans fat, salt and sugar can increase the risk of coronary artery disease.

 - Alcohol use.
 Heavy alcohol use can lead to heart muscle damage.
 It can also worsen other risk factors of coronary artery disease.

-- Autoimmune diseases.
-Conditions such as rheumatoid arthritis and lupus (and other inflammatory rheumatologic conditions) have an increased risk of atherosclerosis.
+- Certain autoimmune diseases.
+People who have conditions such as rheumatoid arthritis and lupus (and other inflammatory conditions) have an increased risk of atherosclerosis.

 Coronary artery disease can lead to: